copernicus-mogley/zkav.club/README.md

 We help open-source and decentralized tech communities tell their own stories, without giving up privacy.

-We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps with event AV support that can be volunteer (Recording Station) or paid.
-Streams, stage, hybrid setups, and whatever your community dreams up, with a privacy-first, FOSS-leaning approach.
+We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps.

+For events, our AV support can be volunteer (Recording Station) or paid, with a privacy-first, FOSS-leaning approach.

 ### Navigation